seungsooHa92/processAuto/README.md

 # workProcessEnhance
-    * Company Mail Server is serve mail Service more faster than Gmail or Outlook
+    * Company Mail Server serves mail Service faster than Gmail or Outlook
     * They not support notification alarm